itamargiv/beyond-tellerrand-notes/01-head.md

 0. CSS (without `@import`)
 0. Social and Other Meta Tags

-## A CT for your web page
+## A CT Scan for your web page

-- `https://csswizerdry.com/ct/ct.css` A little CSS script written by the presenter to identify issues that may be in your `<head>`.
+- `https://csswizardry.com/ct/ct.css` A little CSS script written by the presenter to identify issues that may be in your `<head>`.